lhelwerd/rechu/docs/source/commands.md

 and walks through them to discuss how they help with further setting up, filling in and making use of the database.

+(config)=
+## Output configuration

+One of the first commands that comes in useful for setting up the environment for cataloging receipts is the `rechu config` command.
+This command outputs the currently active configuration that the module is using, including any override from environment variables, but with comments as included in the packaged file with default settings.
+When no settings file has been set up, this essentially provides a copy of the settings file, which can be written to a customized file for further adjustments.

+The command also allows filtering on section, and further on key, in which case it will output a section table heading with the settings defined in the section (or just the setting identified by that key, with the section table heading).
+Again, only original comments are provided, unless the settings are custom and thus not defined in the default settings.
+To generate a settings file based on a specific file such as `settings.toml`, use `rechu config -f settings.toml`.

 (create)=
 ## Create schema